Skip to content

 IMPORTANCE OF FRICTION IN PRACTICAL APPLICATIONS:

-• There are number of applications where friction is undesirable and it result into loss of power, thus efforts are made to minimize it by lubrication.
+- There are number of applications where Frictional force is undesirable and it result into loss of power, thus efforts are made to minimize it by lubrication.

-Thus, friction is both desirable and undesirable.
+Thus, Frictional force is both desirable and undesirable.
 We would have not been able to walk, skate and drive automobiles if friction were absent.
-Hence, friction is said to be a necessary evil in practical applications.
+Hence, Frictional force is said to be a necessary evil in practical applications.

-The major cause of friction is believed to be microscopic roughness of the contact surfaces as no surface is perfectly smooth.
+The major cause of Frictional force is believed to be microscopic roughness of the contact surfaces as no surface is perfectly smooth.
 Every surface is composed of crests and falls.
 It is the interlocking of the crests of one surface into the falls of the other surface which produces the resistance against the movement of one body over the other body.
-When the force exerted is sufficient to overcome the friction, the movement ensures and the crests are being sheared off.
+When the force exerted is sufficient to overcome the Frictional force, the movement ensures and the crests are being sheared off.
 This gives rise to heat and raises the local temperature.
 This is also the reason of the wear of the contact surface.
-This phenomenon of friction necessitates the presence of fluid film between the two surfaces to avoid wear of surfaces.
+This phenomenon of Frictional force necessitates the presence of fluid film between the two surfaces to avoid wear of surfaces.
 The process of creating the fluid film between the contact surfaces is known as lubrication.

 The forces acting on the block are